andraspatka/q-swarm/README.md

 ### docs

-Contains the documentation
+Contains the documentation.

 ### experiments

-Contains all of the files needed for building and running an ARGoS experiment
+Contains all of the files needed for building and running an ARGoS experiment.

 ### measurements